GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSImg-DRTutorial/ex1_gmosim_starfield_api.rst

     import glob

-    from gempy.adlibrary import dataselect
+    import astrodata
-    from recipe_system import cal_service
+    import gemini_instruments
     from recipe_system.reduction.coreReduce import Reduce

-:mod:`glob` is Python built-in packages.
-It will be used to return a :class:`list` with the input file names.
+    from recipe_system import cal_service

-.. todo @bquint: the gempy auto-api is not being generated anywhere.
-Find a
+    from gempy.adlibrary import dataselect

-    place for it.
+The ``dataselect`` module will be used to create file lists for the biases, the flats, the arcs, the standard, and the science observations.

-:mod:`~gempy.adlibrary.dataselect` will be used to create file lists for the darks, the flats and the science observations.
-The :mod:`~recipe_system.cal_service` package is our interface with the calibration databases.
-Finally, the :class:`~recipe_system.reduction.coreReduce.Reduce` class is used to set up and run the data reduction.
+The ``cal_service`` package is our interface to the local calibration database.
+The ``Reduce`` class is used to set up and run the data reduction.

 Setting up the logger